odedlaz/oded.blog/source/_posts/runas-tool.md

 ```

 And now the user can run any argument that begins with `-c`.
-If we'd remove the previous command, we won't be able to run bash without '-c':
+If we'd remove the previous command, we won't be able to run bash without `-c`:
 ```console
 $ runas root:root bash -c id
 uid=0(root) gid=0(root) groups=0(root)